Westminster Choir College: 1932–1991: Independent music school in Princeton

-Williamson retired as President of Westminster Choir College in 1958.
-Shortly after his death, in accordance with his request, his ashes were scattered on his beloved campus on July 3, 1964.
+In 1958, Williamson retired as President of Westminster Choir College.
+On July 3, 1964, shortly after his death, and in accordance with his requests, his ashes were scattered on his beloved campus.
 This was said to have taken place during the performance of the Verdi Requiem with the Westminster Festival Choir, soloists, and the Festival Orchestra conducted by maestro Eugene Ormandy.
 This performance on the Westminster campus was part of the Tercentennial Celebration of the State of New Jersey.
 The following day, a memorial service for Williamson was held in the College Chapel.

-In 1976, the choir college celebrated its 50th anniversary, highlighted by a performance of Ludwig van Beethoven's Ninth Symphony with the Atlanta Symphony Orchestra conducted by Robert Shaw, alumni soloists, and the Westminster Alumni Choir on the Princeton University campus.
+In 1976, the choir college celebrated its 50th anniversary, highlighted by a performance of Ludwig van Beethoven's Symphony No. 9 with the Atlanta Symphony Orchestra (conducted by Robert Shaw), alumni soloists, and the Westminster Alumni Choir on the Princeton University campus.
 Despite a promising future at the 50th anniversary, Westminster soon began to see its prospects for continued existence threatened.
 Facilities on the campus fell into disrepair, and Erdman Hall was ultimately condemned as unfit for use.
-Recognizing that the college could not continue in this path, Westminster was faced with two options: either find a larger university to merge with, or close.
+Recognizing that the college could not continue in this path, Westminster was faced with two options—either find a larger university to merge with, or cease operations.